 Individual Quota

-2. Being employed with remunerations in Macao or have established a registered company in Macao; and
+2. Employed with remunerations in Macao or have established a registered company in Macao; and

-3. Registered owner of the Hong Kong private car must be the applicant.
+3. The registered owner of the Hong Kong private car for which the application is made.

 Company Quota